WDI-SEA/RESTful-API-planning/README.md

 Remember, [URLs](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) represent nouns in a `RESTful API` and [HTTP methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) represent the actions (verbs) taken on those nouns.

 First lets make a RESTful routing chart that describes the full CRUD for our user model.
 This chart will include the `HTTP METHOD`, `URL`, `CRUD action` and `response` of each route.
-As a note, some auth setups make is so the user model and information would be hidden from the plain view of the user (in the URLs and such, for example), but assume that ours does not for this example.
+As a note, some auth setups make it so the user model and information would be hidden from the plain view of the user (in the URLs and such, for example), but assume that ours does not for this example.

 | HTTP METHOD (_Verb_) | URL (_Nouns_)     | CRUD    | Response                             | Notes                                                                                                                    |